-When the car insurance company takes a totaled car, they typically sell it at auction.
-An auto recycler then tears it down and sells the usable parts for a profit.
+When the car insurance company takes a totaled car, they sell it at auction.
+An auto recycler tears it down and sells the usable parts for a profit.

 If you feel you are knowledgeable enough to sell the vehicle on your own, you might be able to get that auction price for yourself.
-This could be a good option if you own a rare or valuable vehicle that would still fetch a good price as-is.
+This could be a good option if you own a rare or valuable vehicle that would still fetch a reasonable price.

-PROS: You have to potential to get more cash for your car, the new owner will be the one to deal with titling a salvaged vehicle.
+PROS: You have to potentially get more cash for your car; the new owner will be the one to deal with titling a salvaged vehicle.

-CONS: You are not guaranteed to make money, you could end up with less cash, you have to transport and store the damaged car until it is sold.
+CONS: You are not guaranteed to make money; you could end up with less cash, and you have to transport and store the damaged car until it is sold.